fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 The first challenge is to deploy Traefik Service Fabric application in our cluster.

-## Challenge 1: Deploying Traefik on a Service Fabric cluster
+## <a name="challenge1">Challenge 1: Deploying Traefik on a Service Fabric cluster</a>

 Traefik extensions for Service Fabric was released in Traefik version 1.5.
 Traefik is a standalone application written in Go.
 Service Fabric can deploy guest applications, which are executable files.
 This is how Traefik is deployed to a Service Fabric cluster.

-Getting Traefik running in your local cluster
+Getting Traefik running in your local cluster:

 1. Clone the repository https://github.com/jjcollinge/traefik-on-service-fabric.

-2. Open and Build the solution
+2. Open and Build the solution Traefik.sln

 3. Right click on the project Traefik and select "Publish...".
-Select as target the local cluster
+Select the local cluster as target
 ![Deploy to local cluster](images/public-traefik-locally.png)

-4. Once deployment is done you should be able to open http://locahost:8080 and see an empty dashboard.
+4. Once deployment is done you should be able to open an empty Traefik dasbhoard on http://locahost:8080.
 If you have Traefik deployment errors make sure you don't  have a different application listening on port 80 (default IIS installation does that) or 8080.
 ![Empty Traefik Dashboard](images/empty-traefik-dashboard.png)

-## Challenge 2: Using Traeffik to route URLs in our cluster
+## <a name="challenge2">Challenge 2: Using Traeffik to route URLs in our cluster</a>

 The Store App services deployed in our local cluster have different port bindings (i.e. location api in port 8560).
 We want to make them more accessible outside the cluster, following these principles:

 - All services should be available outside the cluster in port 80 (default http port).
-- APIs should be exposed with URL pattern http://{domain-name}/api/{resource}
+- APIs should be exposed with the URL pattern http://{domain-name}/api/{resource}
-- Web Site is exposed to all other URLs on http://{domain-name}
+- Web Site should be exposed to all other URLs on http://{domain-name}

 Note: In the local cluster the domain name will be localhost.
 When deploying to Azure (or another cloud provider) you can apply your own CNAME rule to customize it.

 Traefik routing rules in Service Fabric are resolved from Service manifests extensions configuration (with prefix "traefik.").
 In order to customize the routing we need to modify the ServiceManifest.xml files of our previously deployed Store app.
-For a list of all possible extension value check the [documentation](https://master--traefik-docs.netlify.com/configuration/backends/servicefabric/#available-labels)
+For a list of all possible extension values check the [documentation](https://master--traefik-docs.netlify.com/configuration/backends/servicefabric/#available-labels)

+Preparing services for Traefik routing:

 1. Set Product API route to be /api/product by editing the ServiceManifest.xml file.
 To do so add an extension to the service definition to tell Traefik that all requests to /api/product should be binded to this service
     ```xml